dans-huang/Typographic-Man/content/🗺/Bitcoin MOC.md

 # Case for BTC
 [[Bitcoin Is Civilization]] - Balaji S. Srinivasan

->Jeff Booth:Ww
->oIt is impossible over the longer term for laws to protect a population from manipulated money.... when the laws are influenced by the people that benefit most from that manipulation.
+>Jeff Booth: It is impossible over the longer term for laws to protect a population from manipulated money.... when the laws are influenced by the people that benefit most from that manipulation.
 >Only an emergent parallel system- outside of that control could solve that paradox.

 # Case against BTC